-So I think it’s a little bit more stable, a little bit more realistic, to develop ourselves in terms of the development of the healthy sense of self.
-Okay, it will be with self-cherishing, if we ever get to the point where we sincerely are thinking about benefiting future lives.
-Okay, “Yeah, I want a precious human life because ‘may I always be protected by my teachers’” and all of that.
-Then, when we really have developed further, then apply that understanding of voidness.
-Don’t try to apply it from the very beginning, because there is a great danger of falling to nihilism.
+It’s a bit more stable and realistic to work on developing a healthy sense of self.
+If we actually get to the point where we sincerely are thinking about benefiting future lives, it will be with self-cherishing at first, and that’s okay.
+“I want a precious human life so that I may always be protected by my teachers,” and all of that kind of thinking.
+When we really have developed further, then we’ll have the ability to apply the understanding of voidness.
+However, don’t try to apply it from the very beginning, as there is great danger of falling to nihilism.

-As long as we understand that this level of working for future lives that is with self-cherishing and attachment is provisional, then it’s okay.
-I’m not taking it as the real ultimate thing; but saying that it’s provisional and that it’s okay that it’s a provisional step allows us to more easily feel it sincerely.
-And I think this is really very important, that sincerely I’m working for my future lives.
-I’m doing something about it.
-Then we can think about the how I exist in future lives and so on, and so we can refine it.
+As long as we understand that this level of working for future lives with self-cherishing and attachment is provisional, then it’s okay.
+We don’t take it as the real ultimate thing.
+But taking this as a provisional step allows us to more easily feel it sincerely.
+I think it is really very important to sincerely develop the motivation that “I am working for my future lives.
+I’m doing something about it.”
+Later we can think about the how we exist in these future lives and so on, and then we can refine our understanding.